mappo7/ec-site-traits/_traits/132-good-company.md

 id: 132
 name: Good Company
 image: PLACEHOLDER.png
-summary: Allows the cardholder to burn this Trait in exchange for extra card from the vault (randomly selected)
+summary: Allows the cardholder to burn this Trait in exchange for an extra card from the vault (randomly selected)
 card_types: All
 category: Dropper
 max_issuance: 50